mikestreety/mikestreety/app/content/about.md

 With the progression of **[TYPO3](/category/typo3/)**, we needed to convert all of our projects to using **Composer**.
 I researched and [utilised our self-hosted **Gitlab**](/blog/build-and-release-composer-packages-using-a-self-hosted-gitlab/) to host our own private packages.
 Once completed I set out a workflow for our upgrade chain which includes converting to the use of **`.env` files** rather than committing secrets to the Git repositories.

 To optimise our workflow further, I created a deployment workflow with **[PHP Deployer](/blog/automatically-deploying-your-lumen-app-with-php-deployer-and-zero-downtime-so-you-dont-have-to-manually-do-it/)** and integrated it into our Gitlab CI process.
-All our SSH connections now go through a **Bastion/Jump server**, which means we can lock down incoming connections to just those IPs and ensure tight secrutiy on the interim servers.
+All our SSH connections now go through a **Bastion/Jump server**, which means we can lock down incoming connections to just those IPs and ensure tight security on the interim servers.

 For both the CI processes and a requirement for some of our clients, I created several **[Docker](/category/docker/)** images, fine-tuning and ensuring they are as lean and optimised as possible.
 Similar to the packages, I developed a CI pipeline which built and pushed the Docker images to the private, [Gitlab-hosted registry](/blog/deploying-a-docker-image-to-a-remote-private-registry-with-gitlab-ci/).